Updated on July 28, 2022

 Price

 Microfiber sheets are cheaper than bed sheets made from natural fabrics.
 That’s because they’re a man made material and can be produced on demand.
 There’s no need to bother with growing, harvesting, spinning and weaving, as with natural fabrics like cotton, linen, or bamboo.
 So if your budget is limited, microfiber bed sheets are definitely a more friendly way to go.
 Just don’t go crazy chasing the lowest price.
-Otherwise you’ll end up with bad quality sheets that you will soon have to replace.
+Otherwise you’ll end up with bad quality sheets that you will soon need to replace.

 Durability